semacu/20190927_IntroductionGithub_HDRUK/README.md

 - GitHub was originally developed to manage the development of large-scale software projects e.g. Unix.
 Today's major user of GitHub is Microsoft, who recently acquired it.

 - Although designed for software management at first, it is now used for many other purposes and disciplines.
-Widely-used by academia, industry and government in different contexts.
+Widely-used in academia, industry and government in different contexts.

 - Record and access the history of a project: keep track of versions during project development e.g. *the project status 10 days ago*

-- It is a **FAIR** tool:
-  - **F**indability: online through www.github.com and with embedded search capabilities
+- It is **findable** (repositories available online through www.github.com and with embedded search capabilities), **accessible** (via any internet browser) and **interoperable** (easy interaction with any operating system - Mac, Linux, Windows).
-  - **A**ccessibility: access via any internet browser.
-Public (free) and private (paid) repositories model
-  - **I**nteroperability: easy interaction with any operating system (Mac, Linux, Windows)
-  - **R**eproducibility

 ## What is version control?
 What is Git?
 What is GitHub?

 [**Version control**](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) is the management of *changes* (a.k.a. *revisions*) to any types of information
   - Effectively "save" your work at important points in time and come back to any of the saved points.
-You may lose information but can recover and go back from the mistakes as it provides offsite an backup in a remote server
+You may lose information but can recover and go back from the mistakes as it provides offsite backup in a remote server
-  - It makes collaboration much easier
   - In its simplest form, creating copies and changing file names, e.g. adding v1.0, v1.1, v2.0
+  - It makes collaboration much easier:
     - Using tools that (to some extent) incorporate version control functionality, e.g. Google Drive and Dropbox
     - Using dedicated version control tools, e.g. Git

 <p align="center">
 <img src=images/phd052810s.gif width="600">